-DKIM (Domain Keys Identified Mail) – This is an authentication protocol which is essentially a signature that is applied to each email to verify where the email has come from and that the contents of the email have not been changed along the way.
+DKIM (Domain Keys Identified Mail) – This authentication protocol is essentially a signature that is applied to each email to verify where the email has come from and that the contents of the email have not been changed along the way.

 Here’s what happens…

-DMARC checks if the DKIM signing domain matches the From domain of the email or is subdomain.
-If they are both the same or subdomains of each other, alignment passes and DMARC passes from a DKIM perspective.
+DMARC checks if the DKIM signing domain matches the From domain of the email or its subdomain.
+If they’re both the same or subdomains of each other, alignment passes and DMARC passes from a DKIM perspective.
 Without alignment, DMARC fails.

 By checking SPF and DKIM results, the receiving server will determine whether or not DMARC has passed.
 If the email passes SPF and/or DKIM, then DMARC passes.
 If it fails both SPF and DKIM, then the email fails DMARC validation.
 You must set up SPF and DKIM correctly for all your sending services that are legitimately sending emails on your domain’s behalf.

 What happens to an email that fails DMARC depends on what policy you have set in the DMARC record for your domain.

 What are the DMARC policies and what do they mean?